CodePushGo/website/src/content/blog/en/rollback-strategies-for-cicd-workflows.md

 ### Update Management

-CodePushGo supports partial updates to reduce bandwidth usage and is compatible with Capacitor versions 6 and 7.
+CodePushGo supports partial updates to reduce bandwidth usage and is compatible with React Native versions 6 and 7.
 Users can choose between cloud-hosted or self-hosted setups.

 By combining fast rollback capabilities with real-time analytics and error tracking, CodePushGo enables teams to address production issues quickly and maintain smooth delivery cycles.
 Up next, we'll explore how CodePushGo's rollback method compares to Capawesome's region-specific approach.